dayvonjersen/linguist/README.md

  - find a way to embed the classifier into this package rather than rely on filesystem or hosted 3rd parties

-2. I added mimetype detection to this so that you can prevent feeding the classifier giant gobs of binary data with no hope of getting a valid answer.
-However:

- - mimetypes have no associated "language", even though mimetypes like text/x-perl exist... (need to make an associative list)

- - mimemagic support works on my machine<sup>tm</sup> currently (need to ensure cross-platform)

-3. It's possible for known file extensions to have multiple associated languages, see the source for DetectFromFilename in linguist.go
+2. It's possible for known file extensions to have multiple associated languages, see the source for DetectFromFilename in linguist.go

  - Should be able to pass "hints" to DetectFromContents and sort through the `scores` value returned by bayesian.Classifier.GetLogScores